hi8julie/project-4/README.md

 ## Data Source
-Kaggle Dataset "Airline Passenger Satisfaction" https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction
+Kaggle Dataset "Airline Passenger Satisfaction": https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction

 ## Initial visualizations
 To explore the data before building the ML model, our team has created a Tableau dashboard and Excel charts with high-level findings in the data.